bitcoinwarrior1/consensys-assignment/README.md

 Consensys does not provide services to build the smart contract or web app, instead we provide tools to make your dApp function.

-## Network selection
-The client has not specified which EVM chain they wish to use.
-When considering the right chain, it is important to consider the following.

-#### Liquidity
-Which chain has the most liquidity for the `NFTs` and `ERC20` tokens you plan to support?
-The chain with the highest liquidity is the best choice, as there will be more funds available.

-High liquidity chains:
-- Ethereum mainnet
-- Arbitrum

-Low liquidity chains:
-- xDAI
-- Polygon

-Infura supports all major EVM chains.

-#### Fees
-How sensitive is your userbase to fees?
-High value loans and `NFTs` will be fee insensitive, while lower value loans and `NFTs` will be more sensitive to fees.
-The mainnet network typically has the highest fees, and the most transaction volume.

-High fee chains:
-- Ethereum mainnet

-Low fee chains:
-- Arbitrum
-- Polygon
-- Linea

-Consensys is the creator of Linea, a high throughput zkEVM chain that uses rollups.
-The client may or may not use this chain, depending on which one has the most liquidity for the intended userbase.

-#### Decentralisation
-How important is decentralisation for your product?
-Often times, EVM chains that offer low fees have done so at the expense of decentralisation.

-#### Confirmation times
-Do you expect that your dApp will handle a high or low volume of transactions?
-The higher the volume, the more sensitive to confirmation times.

 ## Services that Consensys can provide

 #### Infura